jasonlmagnus/kf-global-personas/docs/ui_spec.md

 KF Personas Platform UI Reference Design

+## Current Implementation Status (as of YYYY-MM-DD) <!-- Replace YYYY-MM-DD with actual date -->

+This UI specification is **partially implemented**.

+- **Core Layout**: Global Header, Sidebar, and Main Content Area are present.
+Footer is not explicitly defined.
+- **Global Header**: Implemented with logo placeholder, region/role selectors (basic), search, compare button, and breadcrumbs.
+Missing the actual KF logo integration and the Help Button.
+- **Sidebar Navigation**: A basic sidebar exists that lists personas.
+However, it lacks the specified collapsible sections for Global/Country perspectives and the quick filtering capabilities.
+- **Home Page Dashboard**: The structure of `src/app/page.tsx` needs review to confirm implementation status.
+Many dashboard elements from the spec are not yet confirmed.
+- **Country Overview Page**: Implementation status unclear; needs review of routing and components.
+- **Persona Detail Page**: `src/app/[personaId]/page.tsx` exists, suggesting this is partially implemented.
+Details like tabbed navigation need confirmation.
+- **Comparison View**: A compare button exists, but the full comparison view functionality is not confirmed.
+- **AI Assistant**: Not implemented.

+This document still serves as a crucial reference for unimplemented and partially implemented features.

 This document provides a detailed reference design for the enhanced KF Personas platform UI, based on the upgrade plan.
 Core Layout Structure
 The UI follows a consistent layout across the application: